the toner types

 It’s worth noting that alcohol is added during the distillation of witch hazel and some unknown percentage always remains.
 Additionally, witch hazel contains eugenol, a natural chemical fragrance and another source of sensitivity.
 For these reasons, some witch hazel based toners can be stripping and drying.
 However, witch hazel itself has many positive attributes and when distilled properly is a valuable toner ingredient.

 One thing you notice about skincare these days is the enormous range of products.
 It can be confusing trying to understand the benefits of each, the sequence of application, the layering required to achieve optimum results and identifying the products you actually need.

-Good Eastern toners are usually alcohol free with few or no fillers and comprise gentle, mainly natural ingredients such as plant extracts, plant oils, fermented yeasts and hydrating agents such as hyaluronic acid.
+Good Eastern toners are usually alcohol free with few or no fillers and comprise gentle, mainly natural ingredients such as plant extracts, plant oils, fermented yeasts and hydrating agents such as hyaluronic acid and beta-glucan.
 The Korean 7 step method is the process of applying toner in seven layers for deep hydration.
-This should never be done with acidic or alcohol based toners, only gentle hydrators with fewer actives and light consistency.
+You should never do this with acidic or alcohol based toners, only gentle hydrators with fewer actives and light consistency.
 It is recommended you gently pat the toner into the skin, start with three layers and work your way up so you can gauge your skin’s response.

 the acid toner